brenthompson2/brenthompson2.github.io/_posts/projects/2018-02-01-awesome-check-in-2.markdown

 ### Fixed Timer

-Aside from just re-designing the interface a decent chunk of the underlying code was upgraded.
+Aside from just re-designing the interface, a decent chunk of the underlying code was upgraded.
 The biggest change to the controller side of the application was with the way that the idle timer works.
 Before, each page had its own timer that was started upon construction and stopped when navigating to the next page.
 Unfortunately, when the user clicked the back button the timer wouldn't stop.
 Therefore the user could have a bunch of timer instances all running at the same time causing duplicate notifications.

 {% raw %}
 <div class="row">
 	<div class="six columns">
-		<p>With the second version of the Check-In app the timer provider itself became simplified.
+		<p>With the second version of the Check-In app I was able to make the <code>TimerProvider</code> itself significantly simpler.
 Also, the process of implementing the timer within a page is now much more straightforward.
 The home page instantiates the only instance of the timer which then gets passed along to the proceeding pages.
 Then the timer can be started within the lifecycle event <code>ionViewDidEnter()</code> and stopped within <code>ionViewWillLeave()</code>.
-The ugliest issue now is that each page still has its own copy of the code for its `AlertController` notification as well as a custom listener using the same time-tick system used by the provider.</p>
+Now it is functioning perfectly but the code still feels like it could still be cleaner.
+Specifically, each page still has its own copy of the code for the <code>AlertController</code> notification as well as a custom listener using the same time-tick system used by the provider.
+To fix the <code>AlertController</code> repetition I imagine Angular has a way to define an interface template for a re-usable module or provider.
+As far as the repetitive time-tick listener implementation, there may be a way to abstract that code into its own provider or maybe even build it in to the official <code>TimerProvider</code>.</p>
 	</div>
 	<div class="six columns">
 		<img src="/assets/img/project-images/awesome-checkin/checkin2-idle.png" alt="Idle Timer">